-Most hydraulic jacks installed in the past only have a single bottom and were placed directly in the ground.
+Most hydraulic elevator jacks installed in the past only have a single bottom and were placed directly in the ground.
 These in-ground cylinders are prone to corrosion and electrolysis which can lead to small leaks or catastrophic failure of the entire hydraulic system.
 Updates in the safety codes require that replacement cylinders have double bottoms, which minimizes serious safety and environmental risks.

-In 1971 in the United States elevator safety codes began requiring that a so called “safety bulkhead” or double bottom cylinder be used.
-A safety bulkhead or double bottom cylinder is a cylinder with an additional bottom plate.
-The additional plate contains an orifice which allows a controlled evacuation of oil in the event of a failure of the cylinder.
+In 1971, United States elevator safety codes began requiring that a “safety bulkhead” or double bottom cylinder be used.
+The double bottom referred to is an additional plate which contains an orifice which allows a controlled evacuation of oil in the event of a failure of the cylinder.
 In 1989 the United States elevator safety codes began requiring various forms of corrosion protection for hydraulic cylinders.
 Depending upon the exact location and date of the particular installation, a tape coating, cathode protection or PVC protection may have been required by applicable code.

-Regular and systematic elevator maintenance, together with periodic testing of the equipment, may be no guarantee against catastrophic failure of the cylinder, particularly with respect to the older single bottom elevators.
+Regular and systematic elevator maintenance, together with periodic testing of the equipment, is no guarantee against catastrophic failure of the cylinder, particularly with respect to the older single bottom elevators.
 For example, the bottom plate of the cylinder may suddenly give way, resulting in a potentially severe accident, without the system experiencing any previous underground loss of hydraulic oil.
 Therefore, an ongoing program of preventive maintenance alone does not provide absolute assurance against a catastrophic failure of the cylinder.